For Students and Parents

 For students age 12 and under, or older students wishing to live off-campus:

 Students under 13 are admitted only as an off-campus student, living with a parent or guardian in nearby rental housing.
-The parent supervises their child’s daily practice sessions in their rental.
+The parent supervises their child’s daily practice sessions.
 When on campus, minors must be chaperoned by a parent or guardian at all times.
 Students come to campus for lessons, chamber music coaching (if assigned), rehearsals, concerts, special events, and master classes.

 See more information below in Accommodations, Restaurants, Recreation.